Top-Level Domain

 TLD (Top-Level Domain): Meaning, Types & Effects

-Every website has it.
-Rather it is .com or .net or something more rarely like .fail — it is the Top-Level Domain (TLD) that is very important for your online shop.
-Discover the essential role TLDs play and their significance in website addresses.
+Every website has it—it is either .com or .net or, more rarely, something like .fail.
+It is the Top-Level Domain (TLD) that is very important for an online shop.

 What Is Top-Level Domain?

 A top-level domain is the last part of a domain name in a website's address, like .com or .net.
 They play a significant role in an online business's marketing strategy.
 TLDs help categorize and classify websites based on their content, purpose, or location.
-For instance, the .com TLD is commonly used for commercial websites, .edu for educational institutions, and .de for German websites.
-Your TLD communicates to users and search engines the type of services your website offers, its location, and its industry.
-In summary, TLDs are essential for differentiating and identifying websites on the internet.

-What Types of Top-Level Domains Exist?
+What Are the Types of Top-Level Domains?

 Top-level domains (TLDs) categorize internet domain names into six main types, regulated by the Internet Assigned Numbers Authority (IANA):